 These days, it seems that more of us are taking a keen interest in seeking out better ways, and seeing the value of extending the lessons of sustainability beyond the natural world and into our own perspectives on what the good life is all about.

-In her book MegaTrends 2010: The Rise of Conscious Capitalism (Hampton Roads, 2005), futurist Patricia Aburdene describes a hopeful collection of social and economic trends shaped by a large and influential subset of the American consuming public.
-What these 70 million individuals have in common, she explains, are some very specific values-driven behaviors — most of which revolve around seeking a better, deeper, more meaningful and sustainable quality of life.
+In her book MegaTrends 2010: The Rise of Conscious Capitalism, futurist Patricia Aburdene describes a hopeful collection of social and economic trends shaped by a large and influential subset of the American consuming public.
+What these 70 million individuals have in common, she explains, are some very specific values-driven behaviors — most of which revolve around seeking a better, deeper, more meaningful and sustainable quality of life (discover the four pillars or meaning at “How to Build a Meaningful Life“).

 “Enlightened self-interest is not altruism,” she explains.
 “It’s self-interest with a wider view.
 It asks: If I act in my own self-interest and keep doing so, what are the ramifications of my choices?
 Which acts — that may look fine right now — will come around and bite me and others one year from now?
 Ten years?
 Twenty-five years?”